samsao/eslint-config-samsao/README.md

 The ESLint rules that applies to web based project.
 Applies `base` ones plus specific rules for React.

+## Dependencies

+Contrary to the original Airbnb's ESLint modules, we do not use peer dependencies but we instead use normal dependencies.

+Indeed, in our specific case, having normal dependencies reduce the maintenance burden of specifying all the needed peer dependencies when adding a specific ESLint configuration.

+That's means that we simply need to depend on the right config project (mobile, node or web) to run ESLint.

+Of course, it could causes problem eventually, but we are ready to live with it.

 ## Contributing

 First, install dependencies using `bin/prepare` script that uses Yarn